Deploying Network Analysis in Antitrust Law

 Algorithms and Competition

-The Autorité de la concurrence and the Bundeskartellamt studied the potential competitive risks that may be associated with the algorithms.
-They studied in depth the concept of algorithm as well as the different types and areas of application.
+The Autorité de la concurrence and the Bundeskartellamt studied the potential competitive risks that may be associated with algorithms.
+They studied in depth the concept of algorithms as well as the different types and areas of application.

 Published on :